January 22, 2018

 Long story short, naming conventions of our 400+ National Parks are more strategic and more indicative than you think.
 In fact, we enjoy trying to figure out why Congress deemed a park a National Preserve rather a National Recreational Area but that's us...self-proclaimed National Park junkies.
 Nevertheless, it's certainly something to think about next time you're driving down the road and see a big brown sign.
 The most important educational piece one can take from this post is the fact there are indeed 400+ parks that all belong to the National Park Service and in some form another can be called a National Park...it's now up to you to know why and how they are all connected.

-Please note this post would not have been possible without the resourcefulness of Laura B. Comay’s Congressional Research Report that was prepared for Members and Committees of Congress in February 2013.
-Also please note, there is more to the subject; however, I was trying with all of my might to avoid turning a blog post into a term paper.
+Please note this post would have been possible without the resourcefulness of Laura B. Comay's Congressional Research Report that was prepared for Members and Committees of Congress in February 2013.
+Also, please note there is more to the subject not fully disclosed within.